Pema Chödrön teaches us Tonglen, “sending and taking,” an ancient Buddhist practice to awaken compassion.

 Satipatthana as defined by Thanissaro Bhikkhu, an abbot in the Thai Forest Tradition.

-The Pali Canon is the body of scriptures central to the Theravada school of Buddhism containing the largest collection of teachings (suttas) attributed to the historical Buddha.
+The Pali Canon is the body of scriptures central to the Theravada school of Buddhism containing a large collection of teachings (suttas) attributed to the historical Buddha

 What’s the difference between a Buddhist church, temple, and center?
 We answer your questions on Buddhism and meditation.